Mana College

 Mana College is a decile two secondary school in Porirua, Wellington, New Zealand.
 It celebrated its Golden Jubilee in 2007.

 History

 In recent years, the college has introduced Pathways, a system to help students achieve in areas they need for either trade courses or further tertiary education.

 In December 2018 the minister announced that $15 million was to be allocated for redevelopment and replacing old buildings at the college, although this includes $9 million already allocated by the previous government.

+In 2024 students successfully raised more than $72,000 for the first school trip to Europe.